SaddokTN/SyncUp/README.md

-# WhenWeFree — Find time together
+# SyncUp — Find time together

 A full-stack scheduling app where you and your friends mark your available times and instantly see when everyone's free — between **6 AM and 11 PM**, across all 7 days.